 I love task cards!
 Especially since I get to keep them neatly stored in these little boxes of wonderfulness, which are photo storage boxes that I use to organize most of my task cards.

-If you need a break from the traditional rectangle task card, your students will get a kick out of these cell-phone shaped math task cards.
+If you need a break from the traditional rectangle task cards, your students will get a kick out of these cell-phone shaped math task cards.

 I also love using these for review in my math center rotation time.
 The fact that it’s shaped like a cell phone with text messages make them eye-catching for students.
 And anything eye-catching means you will not be seen as ‘the boring teacher.’
 The content is still rigorous, even with all the fun they provide.